 About 250 members of the Baltimore Jewish community packed a March hearing in protest of the possible new trial.
 People traveled by bus, car and subway to attend the hearing, and many silently read from prayer books.

-Lebowitz, who was a student at Bais Yaakov School for Girls, was last seen in Pikesville after being dropped after at a drugstore after school.
+Lebowitz, who was a student at Bais Yaakov School for Girls, was last seen in Pikesville after being dropped off at a drugstore after school.
 Her body was found three days later in a ditch not far from her Mount Washington home.

 Digital media editor and senior reporter Melissa Gerr contributed to this report.